 (f) Special Town and School District meetings.
 A special Town or School District meeting may be called at any time by a majority of the applicable board or by the Town Clerk upon receipt of a petition signed by no fewer than 350 registered voters.
 A special Town or School District meeting shall be called and warned in accordance with State statute.

 (g) Warnings.
 Warnings for Town or School District meetings shall be posted on the Town or School District websites, printed in area newspapers, and posted in at least 12 public places in the Town under a schedule that is in accordance with State statute.
 The warning shall be signed and recorded by the Town Clerk before it is posted.
 Budgets and other applicable reports shall be available not later than 10 days prior to the budget informational meeting as established under subdivision (e)(1) of this section.

-(1) A Moderator shall preside at pretown meeting, the floor meeting, and any special Town or School District meetings.
+(1) A Moderator shall preside at all Town meeting cycle events, such as Budget and Candidates Night, Town and School District Meeting Day, and any special Town or School District meetings.
 In the Moderator's absence, the Town Clerk shall appoint a Moderator Pro Tempore to preside for the duration of the meeting.

-(2) Town and School District meetings shall be conducted in accordance with State statute, this chapter, and Robert's Rules of Order, Newly Revised.
+(2) Town and School District meetings shall be conducted in accordance with State statute, this charter, and Robert's Rules of Order, Newly Revised.

 (3) The Town Clerk shall be the presiding official at all Australian ballot elections and, in cooperation with the Board of Civil Authority, shall ensure that all laws related to elections are faithfully observed.